marshallshen/security_architecture_and_engineering/loggin_in_practice.md

 Research?
 Yet because disk is cheap nowadays, such attack is hard to launch.

 > #### What if you can't log everything?
 Distribute log file into different servers..
-Use log file analyzer to tie things back together.
+Use log file analyzer to tie things back together (similar to divide up database table into multiple tables.).